vtbag/utensil-drawer/README.md

 ## !!!
 News !!!

-`customIdent()` is a function that escapes your view transition names so you are not limited to the `A-Za-Z0-9-_` characters. "😀"!
+`escapeViewTransitionName()` is a function that escapes your view transition names so you are not stuck with just `A-Za-Z0-9-_` characters. "😀"!
+It's a handy alternative to `CSS.escape()` for environments where that's not available.

 For details see https://vtbag.dev/tools/utensil-drawer/